 - The right to rectification;

 - Rights around automated decision making and profiling.

 So, as a consumer or website visitor who has these rights, you can e.g. demand from an organisation to tell you how they use your data.
 In that case, if you have a business, you should always know how to use the data of your customers.
 Therefore, you are legally safe and you don’t fall into tricks and traps with bad fines.

 It’s important to think about the information that you want to address in the GDPR policy.

 So, which things do you need to address specifically?
 We will give you some examples.
 Who is the collector and who is the processor?
 Are you collecting and processing my data, or is someone else doing it for you?
 What kind of data do you collect?
 Is it just my e-mail address, or also my phone number, ID, bank account details etc.?
 And if you collect my personal data, where do you store them?
 And for how long?
-And for what purpose?
+For what purpose?

 Don’t forget to make the policy available at any time.

 Cookies – no, not the delicious and freshly baked variant – are private data as well, because they give information about where to locate you.
-Sometimes they are mentioned in the GDPR and sometimes they are mentioned seperately.
+Sometimes they are mentioned in the GDPR and sometimes they are mentioned separately.
 Just don’t forget to oversee the official information about the cookies that you collect as well.